Life after death. Some of us know Grief & some don’t

 Screw it, don’t look at the pictures.

-In these examples all that I am trying to say or explain is, there will be days when you can do all of the above and there will be days when you cannot.
+In these examples all that I am saying or explaining is, there will be days when you can do all of the above and there will be days when you cannot.
 Both of which are okay.

 I Have found to become more and more okay with the likes of these society type things by acknowledging that sometimes I just cannot.